-The Font Size allows for setting the size of the font in the visualizer
+The Font Size allows for setting the size of the font in the Visualizer

-This allows you to change the size of the font to suit you needs for each individual visualizer set.
+This allows you to change the size of the font to suit your needs for each individual Visualizer set.
 It ranges from 4, which is almost unreadable, to extremely large numbers, which can also be unreadable by virtual of overcrowding.
 So pick the size of font that best suits your screen.

-143.8 Node Size
+149.8 Node Size

 The Node Size allows for changing the node size, larger or smaller by increments of one.
-Four is the smallest size possible and creates a very small, almost indisguishable dot.
-As the number increases is becomes easier to see the indivdual nodes until the number gets to a point where is can simply overpower the screen.
+Four is the smallest size possible and creates a very small, difficult to see dot.
+As the number increases is becomes easier to see the individual nodes until the number gets to a point where is can simply overpower the screen.
 But this gives you the ability to customize the entity size to suit your needs.